 - identify any triggers – you may be referred to an allergy clinic for allergy tests to check for anything that could trigger anaphylaxis

-- avoid triggers whenever possible – for example, you should be careful when food shopping or eating out if you have a food allergy
+- avoid triggers whenever possible – for example, be careful when food shopping or eating out if you have a food allergy

-- carry your adrenaline auto-injector at all times (if you have 2, carry them both) – give yourself an injection whenever you think you may be experiencing anaphylaxis, even if you're not completely sure
+- carry 2 in-date adrenaline auto-injectors at all times – give yourself an injection whenever you think you may be experiencing anaphylaxis, even if you're not completely sure

 Page last reviewed: 29 November 2019